janosh/awesome-normalizing-flows/readme.md

 See something that's missing from this list?
 [PRs welcome!](https://github.com/janosh/awesome-normalizing-flows/edit/master/readme.md)

-If you're unsure if a paper or resource belongs in this list, feel free to [open an issue](https://github.com/janosh/awesome-normalizing-flows/issues/new) and start a discussion.
+If you're unsure if a paper or resource belongs in this list, feel free to [open an issue](https://github.com/janosh/awesome-normalizing-flows/issues/new) or [start a discussion](https://github.com/janosh/awesome-normalizing-flows/discussions).
 This repo is meant to be a community effort.
 So don't hesitate to voice an opinion.